-Police officers on patrol and can stop you if you have difficulty controlling your car, for example, you’re not driving straight, can’t stay in your lane, break suddenly for no reason, drive too fast or too slow or get into an accident.
+Police officers on patrol can stop you if you have difficulty controlling your car, for example, you’re not driving straight, can’t stay in your lane, break suddenly for no reason, drive too fast or too slowly or get into an accident.

 During random checks, police officers can check your driver’s license and registration papers.
 At the same time, they can check whether you’re fit to drive.
-Police can also put up roadblocks and check your blood-alcohol levels and ability to drive.
+Police can also put up roadblocks to check whether you’ve taken alcohol or drugs and to test your ability to drive.

 You must stop if a uniformed police officer asks you to, no matter the circumstances.
-The police officer can question you about your car, your driving and whether you had anything to drink.
+The police officer can question you about your car, your driving and whether you’ve taken any drugs or alcohol.

-Police officers who think you’ve been drinking, can order you to give a breath sample using an approved screening device.
-This device can detect the presence of alcohol in a person’s blood and gives the approximate blood-alcohol level.
+If a police officer stops you, the officer can ask you to give a breath sample using an approved screening device to detect the presence of alcohol in your blood.
+It uses a sample of your breath to determine your approximate blood-alcohol level.

-The results of this preliminary test usually can’t be used in court.
-But they can give a police officer a valid reason to ask you to take a more accurate test at a police station.
+These preliminary tests give only an approximate measure of drugs or alcohol and can’t usually be used in court.
+But they can give a police officer a good reason to ask you to take a more accurate test at a police station.

 For example, they can ask you to walk in a straight line, turn or stand on one foot while counting out loud without losing balance.